vectara/vectara-docs/www/docs/api-reference/search-apis/search.md

 ## Citation Format in Summary

-When generating a summary, Vectara enables you to format the `style` of `citationParams` object with one of the following formats:
+When generating a summary, Vectara enables Scale users to format the `style` of `citationParams` object with one of the following formats:

 * `NUMERIC` (default) - Citations appear as numbers `[1]`, `[2]`, `[N]`, and so on.